uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Accessor
-        A |dal_short_name| concept for an object that provides access to the data of another object in the special :term:`data format`.
+        A |dal_short_name| concept for an object that provides access to the data of another object in the special :term:`Data format`.
 It abstracts data access from interface of an object and provides uniform access to the data stored in objects of different types.